National Cancer Institute

 Some studies show that when people stop drinking alcohol, their risk of oral cavity and laryngeal cancer decreases within about 20 years.

 Getting an HPV vaccination greatly lessens the risk of oral HPV infection.
 It is not yet known whether getting an HPV vaccination at any age will decrease the risk of oropharyngeal cancer from HPV infection.
-See the PDQ summary on Cervical Cancer Prevention for information about the use of HPV vaccination to prevent cervical cancer.
+For information about the use of HPV vaccination to prevent cervical cancer, see Cervical Cancer Causes, Risk Factors, and Prevention.

 Cancer prevention clinical trials are used to study ways to prevent cancer.